pranomostro/script/README.md

 * musconv: rename and restructure files to a certain standard, convert music files to flac, delete the others. requires ffmpeg und fds
+* must: compile a program with musl and tcc, not working yet requires tcc and musl
 * opus2flac FILE: script that converts an opus file to a flac file. requires opusdec and flac.
 * pfm: displays the activity in the current git repo.